nikifor/cse509_ho2/README.md

 * victim.com
 * attacker.com

-and connect *victim.com* (using an Apache virtual host) to the directory where you earlier unzipped (or cloned) the victim.com files.
+and connect *victim.com* (using an Apache virtual host) to the directory where you earlier unzipped (or cloned) the file-manager PHP files.
 Similarly, create a site *attacker.com* from where you will be launching your attacks.

 At the end of this process, you should be able to type in your browser **victim.com** and see the file manager and **attacker.com** and see your own soon-to-be-malicious page.